 We have successfully assisted thousands of patients reduce or entirely eliminate their dependency on synthetic pharmaceuticals which they had been accustomed to taking to treat a myriad of debilitating conditions.
 By finding the most appropriate way to medicate with cannabis, promoting healthy ingestion habits and encouraging healthy activities, we at Denver Relief have been vital partners in improving the quality of life for our patients since 2009.

 Ean Seeb is a third generation Denver native.
 He is one of the founders of a local non-profit and holds multiple leadership and board positions throughout the city in civil rights, community and cultural organizations.
+Ean is also the Chariman of the National Cannabis Industry Association (NCIA).
 He is an actor and real estate broker and holds a B.S. in Business Administration.
 A ski accident led Ean to the healing effects of medical marijuana in 2008 after suffering more than a decade of pain and permanent nerve damage with no relief available from conventional medicine.
 Recognizing the opportunity to combine his business acumen along with his passion for helping others, Ean has become a leading caregiver in the medical marijuana community.
 Ean currently acts as Wellness Center Manager for Denver Relief.

 Kayvan Khalatbari is a small business owner who has resided in Denver for the past nine years following a move from his hometown of Lincoln, NE.
 After graduating with a degree in Architectural Engineering he moved to Denver and worked as an electrical systems designer with a local firm for 5 years.
 Shortly after this move west he began volunteering for Sensible Colorado and SAFER where he was introduced to the medical marijuana community and its devoted base of patients and caregivers.
 Through those friendships that were formed Kayvan realized the wonderful benefits that medical marijuana provides for patients and the support system those caregivers make available.
 It is also through these relationships that he met future partners in his local businesses, Denver Relief, Denver Relief Consulting and Sexy Pizza.
 Kayvan currently acts as Operations Manager for Denver Relief.
 He also serves on the Board of Directors for the Colorado Youth Symphony Orchestra and has been a devoted volunteer with Denver Kids for over six years.